K3res/PassGenGo/README.md

 Password Options:
   -h, -help                                                       Show this help message -l LENGTH, --length LENGTH                                      Specify the password length.
 Default is 20.
-  -n NUMBER_PASSWORDS, --number-passwords NUMBER_PASSWORDS        Specify the number of passwords to generate.
+  -n NUMBER-PASSWORDS, --number-passwords NUMBER-PASSWORDS        Specify the number of passwords to generate.
 Default is 1.
   -c, --clipboard                                                 Copy the generated password to the clipboard -en, --encrypt                                                  Encrypt a password or passwords with AES-256 and the same key
   -enxp PASSWORD, --encrypt-ext-pass PASSWORD                     Encrypt a password with AES-256.
 Only works with one password at a time